Software Development

 Let's say we want to sell an app using the shopify marketplace.

-The easiest way to start would be to simply talk to every existing shopify store owner you can find and learn about their business to discover ways software in that marketplace can help them.
+The easiest way to start would be to simply talk (see startups below) to every existing shopify store owner you can find and learn about their business to discover ways software can help them.

 If whatever you decide to make has competitors look at their pricing schemes.
 You don't want to undercut their pricing you want to match their most expensive pricing but justify it through superior product and service.
 We are in the B2B software game it's not like selling shoes where you can just discount the price because these companies will pay premium if you offer a premium solution.

 While you are looking at competitors write down their existing features and go through their reviews writing down what every wished for feature was.
-You don't implement all these features you do conceptual design which is to arrange all the similar features together and think of some concept that includes every one of them.
-Write down everything they dislike too which is going to be 80% install glitches that require manual intervention and imprecise estimates for support replies.
+You don't implement all these features you do conceptual design which is to arrange all the similar features together and think of some concept that combines them into one.
+Write down everything they dislike too which is going to be many complaints about install glitches that require manual intervention and imprecise estimates for support replies.

-For deciding what to make you can use the same conceptual design analysis we learned in the MIT course take all the available apps and arrange them by concept seeing if any of them have overlapping purposes.
-There's one app you can combine together.
+Another way of deciding what to make is use the same analysis we learned in the MIT course: take all the available apps in the marketplace and arrange them by concept seeing if any of them have overlapping purposes.
+There's one app you can combine together and your customers save money only needing to buy one instead of two apps.

 Startups

-A real startup requires venture capital.
-Here's Peter Thiel giving a very good crash course in making a startup to Stanford students.
+Here's Peter Thiel giving an old but very good crash course in startups to Stanford students.
 Start small and monopolize something small.
-Here's an old article of Sam Altman of Open AI (now a monopoly too) talking about how Y Combinator's success is due to it being … a monopoly.
+Here's an old article of Sam Altman of Open AI (now a monopoly too) talking about how Y Combinator's success is due to it being (surprise) a monopoly.

 • 1.
 Learn algorithms, buy some book and start reading.